10 reasons why you should pursue a career in information security [updated 2021]

 10. Get a highly satisfying and interesting job

 The ISG survey found that 40 percent of the cybersecurity professionals said they were very satisfied with their jobs and 48 percent were somewhat satisfied.
 Besides compensation, factors contributing to high job satisfaction included incentives for career advancement and the business management’s commitment to cybersecurity.

-If you want a career where you’re helping others, learning and growing, information security is a job you can impress your friends with.
+If you want a career where you’re helping others and learning and growing, information security is a job for you.
 And if you love solving puzzles and problems, and enjoy a good challenge, the job will always be interesting.
-As Mark Nunnikhoven, head of cloud research at Trend Micro, puts it, “it’s a career you’ll never be bored with.”
+As Mark Nunnikhoven, head of cloud research at Trend Micro puts it, “It’s a career you’ll never be bored with.”